The Valiant Soldier

 It had various landlords through the 19th and early 20th centuries and in 1939 its last landlord, Mark Roberts, became the tenant.
 In 1965 the brewery withdrew the license and Mr and Mrs Roberts promptly downed tools as the last customers left the premises, leaving everything just as it was.
 The doors remained closed even after the family purchased the property from the brewery.
 After Mr Roberts died his wife, Alice carried on living in the upper part of the property until the mid-90′s.

-A huge number of bills, invoices, letters and photographs were left behind giving an insight into the workings of a small mid-20th century town pub.
+When the family left the area, the pub remained untouched – the living quarters with its furniture, the bar with the optics, glasses, and brewery ephemera – even the change in the till!
+Also a huge number of bills, invoices, letters and photographs were left behind giving an insight into the workings of a small mid-20th century town pub.

 It is probably unique in Britain, a time capsule, having been left in its original working state for more than fifty years.
 Pubs of this age have generally been gutted and transformed by modernisation or demolished to make way for something new.